-To maximize your chances of getting the classes you want most, be sure to participate in the first bidding cycle for each semester since clearing prices tend to rise in the subsequent bidding cycles.
+To maximize your chances of getting the classes you want most, be sure to participate in the first registration opportunities for each semester.
+In COURSES, clearing prices tend to rise in the later bidding cycles.
 It is not necessary to rush to bid on the first day of the cycle - there is no advantage to bidding on the first day rather than toward the end of the cycle.
 However, don't wait until the last minute to enter your bids! (we may not be able to provide assistance if you wait until the last moment).
 Be aware that bidding cycles tend to close at 9:30 in the morning NY time.
-Review the online Registration Calendar, and note in your calendar the opening and closing dates (and times) of the bidding cycles, and when results are posted.

-During Daily Bidding Cycles, bidding cycles are daily - this means that bids are processed every day to help you adjust your schedule.
+In COURSES, during Daily Bidding Cycles bids are processed every day to help you adjust your schedule.
 Keep an open mind throughout the process as your views on the ideal class schedule may change, particularly when you have had the opportunity to attend classes.

-HOW TO ALLOCATE POINTS
+HOW TO ALLOCATE POINTS IN "COURSES"